a11y-reviews/a11y.reviews/index.md

 ### Github website

 3 February 2019.
 With one or two exceptions, the [Github website](https://github.com/) has good general accessibility and is usable with most Assistive Technologies (AT).
 Exceptions include horizontal scrolling at high zoom or magnification, use of browser default focus indication, and missing alt texts on non-essential images (like user contribution graphs).
+An overuse of aria-label with sometimes nonsensical names makes some controls a bit confusing ("Only those with link Learn more about permission levels to this repository can merge pull requests.")

 #### References